 The Fulbright Program supports educational exchanges that strengthen understanding and communication between the United States and more than 140 countries.
 It is administered through the Institute for International Education (IIE).
 The fellowship is evaluated

-and awarded on a case-by-case basis; the decision is informed by IIE's evaluation.
-For more information on how to apply, visit the Fulbright website.
+and awarded on a case-by-case basis; decisions are also informed by IIE's evaluation.
+For more information on how to apply, visit the Fulbright Program website.

 Students expecting reimbursement from their employer or a sponsoring organization can defer payment of tuition and fees upon presentation of a signed official authorization from their employer or sponsor on company letterhead and a deferment form available